lyrain2001/autoddg_eval/README.md

 ## 💡 Tips

 1. **Start with provided datasets**: Download and evaluate `ntcir_sampled` and `ECIR_sampled`!
+2. **Select only needed methods**: Choose only the description types you want to evaluate to save time
-2. **Read instructions first**: Review the expandable instruction box at the top
+3. **Read instructions first**: Review the expandable instruction box at the top
-3. **Use examples**: Check example evaluations to calibrate your scoring
+4. **Use examples**: Check example evaluations to calibrate your scoring
-4. **Cross-reference**: Always compare description with actual CSV data and title
+5. **Cross-reference**: Always compare description with actual CSV data and title
-5. **Save frequently**: Don't forget to save after each evaluation
+6. **Save frequently**: Don't forget to save after each evaluation
-6. **Be consistent**: Apply the same standards across all evaluations
+7. **Be consistent**: Apply the same standards across all evaluations
-7. **Check statistics**: Use data profiler stats to verify accuracy
+8. **Check statistics**: Use data profiler stats to verify accuracy
-8. **Use comments**: Note specific issues in the comment box
+9. **Use comments**: Note specific issues in the comment box
-9. **Take breaks**: Maintain evaluation quality by avoiding fatigue
+10. **Take breaks**: Maintain evaluation quality by avoiding fatigue
-10. **Backup regularly**: Download CSV periodically
+11. **Backup regularly**: Download CSV periodically